Conditionally Elicitable Dynamic Risk Measures for Deep Reinforcement Learning: Experiments

 The policy is characterised by a $I$-dimensional multivariate Gaussian distribution.
 More specifically, the outputs of an \ANN{} $\policy^{\policyparams}$ give the mean of the Gaussian distribution, and we perform a softmax mapping $f_{i}(x) = e^{x_i} / \sum_j e^{x_j}$ on realisations from the resulting distribution to enforce the constraint $\sum_i \policy_{\timeidx}^{(i)} = 1$.
 We thus have a self-financing portfolio where we do not permit leveraging nor short-selling.
 If short-selling is allowed in the market, one can, for instance, obtain the investment proportions for all assets except one (e.g. with a hyperbolic tangent output activation function to control the maximum leverage allowed) and then impose the $\sum_i \policy_{\timeidx}^{(i)} = 1$ constraint.

 When the price dynamics satisfy the \SDE{}s in \cref{eq:price-GBM} and all assets have identical Sharpe ratios, the learnt policy suggests to invest in the three different assets with an emphasis on the asset with the smallest volatility as we increase the risk-awareness of the agent, as illustrated in \cref{fig:portfolio-GBM1-policy}.
 In this figure, the investment proportions $\policy^{(i)}$ are shown in each row, where darker colors correspond to more investment in that asset.
 As the threshold of the dynamic \CVaR{} decreases, we recover the optimal risk-neutral strategy that fully invests in the asset with the best expected return.
 We note that even when accounting for nominal amounts of risk, the agent pulls away from the riskier assets, which results in \PnL{} distributions in \cref{fig:portfolio-GBM1-PnL} with smaller variances.
+We report approximations of the dynamic \CVaR{}s at different thresholds under these optimal policies in \cref{sec:appendix-tables}.
+The \PnL{} distributions are estimated over 30,000 full episodes.
 Also, when varying the Sharpe ratio of the assets in our experiments (not shown here for brevity), the risk-aware agent learns to allocate more wealth in risky assets with better Sharpe ratios -- it makes sense from an investor's perspective to diversify its portfolio with the best available assets.
 We point out that for the specific dynamics described in \cref{eq:price-GBM}, returns are independent of the price and time, and thus we observe neither price nor time dependency in the learnt policies.